 Everyone who you trust to promote your brand within the organisation should be posting on the social media platforms you choose.
 You can have one person dedicated to one channel, which helps with consistency, and they will then become known on that channel and better at using it.
 This approach also helps share the workload, social media can take a lot of work to get right.
 So, if you have just one person doing all the social media they’re going to struggle to keep up and will lost consistency.

 Never be tempted to use bots or automatic multi-platform posts, the content you post really needs to be native to the platform you are posting on.
-Each social media platform or channel has it’s own nuances, etiquette, and style.
+Each social media platform or channel has its own nuances, etiquette, and style.
 So, for example, posting Instagram type content to Quora just isn’t going to work.
 However, you should re-use or re-purpose your media assets, which will save time and help with consistency across platforms.

 So, here’s the good bit.
 You want to drive all that social traffic to your website so you can convert your prospects into customers.
 Offer them “free stuff” in your social media posts with a call to action.
 However, don’t post a call to action in every post, you need it to count when you do.

-When you do post a call to action in a social media post, make sure that you use a URL that takes the prospect directly to the most appropriate page on your site, and as soon as you can try and capture their details (email and name as a minimum).
+When you do post a call to action in a social media post, make sure that you use a URL that takes the prospect directly to the most appropriate page on your website, and as soon as you can try and capture their details (email and name as a minimum).
 Don’t forget, use a unique URL shortener on each post so you can monitor where the click came from.

 Don’t forget, most of your social media using customers are going to be working on a mobile platform.
 So, make sure your website is perfect on mobile, otherwise all your effort will be in vain because they will click the back button in seconds.